I'm a provider

 Three-dimensional conformal radiation.
 Treatment planning evolved by using 3-dimensional images, usually from computed tomography (CT) scans, to delineate the boundaries of the tumor and discriminate tumor tissue from adjacent normal tissue and nearby organs at risk for radiation damage.
 Computer algorithms were developed to estimate cumulative radiation dose delivered to each volume of interest by summing the contribution from each shaped beam.
 Methods also were developed to position the patient and the radiation portal reproducibly for each fraction, and immobilize the patient, thus maintaining consistent beam axes across treatment sessions.
-Collectively, these methods are termed 3-dimensional conformal radiation therapy (3D-CRT).
+Collectively, these methods are termed 3-dimensional conformal radiotherapy (3D-CRT).

 Increased conformality may permit escalated tumor doses without increasing normal tissue toxicity, and may thus improve local tumor control, with decreased exposure to surrounding normal tissues, potentially reducing acute and late radiation toxicities.
 Better dose homogeneity within the target may also improve local tumor control by avoiding underdosing within the tumor and may decrease toxicity by avoiding overdosing.

 Because most tumors move as patients breathe, dosimetry with stationary targets may not accurately reflect doses delivered within target volumes and adjacent tissues in patients.
 Furthermore, treatment planning and delivery are more complex, time consuming, and labor intensive for IMRT than for 3D-CRT.
 Thus, clinical studies must test whether IMRT improves tumor control or reduces acute and late toxicities when compared with 3D-CRT.

 Head and Neck Tumors